yongdd/deep-langevin-fts/README.md

 ```Shell
 python run_simulation.py
 ```
 This will use `best_epoch.pth` obtained at the previous step.
 You can use a pre-trained model in `examples` folder instead.
-For example, set `model_file = "example/Gyroid/gyroid_atr_cas_mish_32.pth"` if you want to run simulation for gyroid phase.
+For example, set `model_file = "example/Gyroid/gyroid_atr_cas_mish_32.pth"` when you want to run simulation for gyroid phase.
 For those who do not want to use DL, set `use_deep_learning = False`.
 Polymer density, fields and structure function will be stored in `data_simulation` folder.

 # Notes
 * Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.